Measuring temporal entropies in experiments: Conclusions and Outlook

-Many interesting questions are still open, such as for example the relation of the generalized temporal entanglement with the spatial one, or its relation with other measures of temporal entanglement and witnesses studied in the field of foundations of quantum mechanics.
-It would also be interesting to see if there are extensions to the standard Bell notion of non-locality that require the presence of a non-vanishing amount of generalized temporal entanglement.
-Most importantly, an outlook of this work is the observation of our findings in another model verifying that they are not an artifact of the Ising model but rather something that holds generically for one dimensional gapped quantum systems.
+Many intriguing questions remain open, such as the relationship between generalized temporal entanglement and spatial entanglement, or its connection with other measures of temporal entanglement and witnesses studied in the foundations of quantum mechanics.
+It would also be interesting to explore whether there are extensions of the standard Bell notion of non-locality that necessitate the presence of non-vanishing generalized temporal entanglement.

+During the Refereeing process of our manuscript, a new pre-print was announced~\cite{milekhin2025a}, which proposes a closely related concept of entanglement in time and a quantum circuit allowing its measurement on a quantum computer.
+In specific cases, the two constructions coincide, and it would be interesting to establish a precise connection between them in the future.